RobustoFramework/Robusto/README.md

 # The Robusto framework

 ## Getting started
-The easiest, and just to begin playing around, you can just clone this repository, open it in PlatformIO as is and see if any of your MCU:s match the platform.ini. <br />
+The easiest, and just to begin playing around, way i to clone this repository. <br />
+Then open it in PlatformIO as is and see if any of your MCU:s match the platform.ini and run the examples. <br />

 For more information, the [Robusto web site](https://robustoframework.github.io/Robusto/index.html) holds everything togetether.